St. Clement's Episcopal Church - New York City

 at 108 Amity Street

-St. Clement's Church was founded in 1830 and in 1831 built its first church at 108 Amity Street (renamed West Third Street in 1875) in Greenwich Village.
-St. Clement's moved to its present location in 1920, absorbing members of the Chapel of St. Chrysotom, which was the first mission chapel established by Old Trinity Church.
+St. Clement's Protestant Episcopal Church was founded in 1830.
+During the next year the society built its first church at 108 Amity Street (renamed West Third Street in 1875) in Greenwich Village, where they remained for forty-five years.
+In 1920, St. Clement's merged with and moved to St. Cornelius Church on West 46th Street.
+Around the same time, the congregation absorbed members of the Chapel of St. Chrysostom, which was the first mission chapel established by Old Trinity Church.

 In 1962, St. Clement's was reconfigured to include the Off-Broadway American Place Theatre, founded by the Rev. Sidney Lanier and Wynn Handman.
 In 1971, the American Place Theatre moved to its own home, but St. Clement's continued a notable theatre ministry, experienced every Sunday through its "Mass in the Theatre."
 The church is New York's oldest, continuously used, Off-Broadway theatre.